Royal Society for the Conservation of Nature: Reintroduction of species

-Restoration of Villages
+Restoration of villages

 Since much of the infrastructure in Dana Village is compromised, the RSCN has renovated the houses into tourist buildings, which are used for the eco-tourism efforts.
 The original houses that are located in Dana Village will be transformed into locations for tourists such as souvenir stores, restaurants, and hotels through the help of USAID's $2 million.
-The need for “responsible nature tourism development” is paramount to the protection of the natural environment in Jordan.
-The RSCN's efforts are highlighted through their developments to enhance eco-tourism in Jordan and provide more awareness to the environment.

-RSCN Funding and Partnerships
+Funding and partnerships

 USAID

-Since 2000, USAID has supported development of Jordan's eco-tourism industry as a way to promote and fund environmental protection, while providing needed economic opportunities in remote rural communities.
+Since 2000, USAID has supported the development of Jordan's eco-tourism industry to promote and fund environmental protection, while providing needed economic opportunities in remote rural communities.
 The RSCN is one of USAID's major environmental partners.
-USAID has supported RSCN's work in nature reserves and ecotourism as a way to promote and fund environmental protection.
+USAID has supported RSCN's work in nature reserves and ecotourism to promote and fund environmental protection.
 USAID has helped the RSCN become a regional pioneer in ecotourism.
 Over the years, USAID support has helped RSCN expand offerings in and around the Dana Biosphere Reserve, which now include a campsite, hiking trails, a Dana Village guest house, renovated heritage village houses for tourism facilities, handcraft workshops, a conference center, a museum, and an eco-hotel, Feynan Lodge.
 USAID supported construction of the Wild Jordan Center in Amman.
-A recently new component of USAID support for RSCN is creating an academy for training Jordanian nature guides to enhance protection, working with young Jordanians in nature clubs and junior ranger programs, and improving eco-tourist experiences at all the RSCN reserves and sites.
+A new component of USAID support for RSCN is creating an academy for training Jordanian nature guides to enhance protection, working with young Jordanians in nature clubs and junior ranger programs, and improving eco-tourist experiences at all the RSCN reserves and sites.
 USAID has brought more than $1 billion in new investment into Jordan through economic development zones and targeted sectors since 2006.

-Other Funding
+Other funding

 In addition to USAID funding, the RSCN and its network of nature preserves has been supported by a series of World Bank-implemented Global Environment Facility projects over the last 15 years.
 The United Nations Development Programme has also funded some of the RSCN conservation projects.